To learn about defining data models for Audiences, refer to the Customer Studio documentation.

 If your dataset doesn't inherently include any truly unique columns, you can use the SQL editor to either filter out duplicate rows or create a composite column to use for your primary key.
 If you're not using the SQL modeling method or if SQL isn't supported by your source, you need to make changes to your data upstream to ensure it includes a unique column.

-If you select a different column to use for a model's primary key, you need to trigger a full resync for all syncs that use that model.
-Otherwise, change data capture won't work correctly and the data in your destination may be incorrect.
+If you update a model's primary key by selecting a different column, you need to trigger a full resync for all syncs that use that model.
+Otherwise, change data capture can't process your model data correctly, which can make your syncs fail.

 When first defining a model, it's highly recommened to Preview results before you continue with setup.
 Previewing lets you validate the data your model returns before syncing it to downstream destinations.